 Our next stop were the two most famous tiger reserves in Central India – Bandhavgarh and Kanha.
-The areas that Kipling apparently based The Jungle Book on.
+The areas that Kipling apparently based on The Jungle Book.

 A safari is a magnificent experience in so many ways.
 You’re up early in the morning and depart with other jeeps from your hotel to the Park gate, where everyone lines up waiting for the gates to open.
 You collect a national park guide who has to join you, and then you’re off, driving deep into the jungle and hoping against hope that your guides will strike gold for you.
 Being in the jungle is much more than tigers – the various antelopes, the magnificent gaur (a cousin of the buffalo), peacocks and all kinds of exotic birds, and perhaps, if one is really lucky, a glimpse of a leopard or a sighting of a bear.

 It does require lots of patience, so for kids 5 and under it can be difficult.
 It really depends on the child.
 For kids older than 5, it is a real adventure.
 We probably had too many drives – I’d say 4 is a good number for most families, but like all things, the more opportunities you have, the higher your chances at getting lucky.

 We had a great time, and Eitan became firm friends with Jay, the son of the lodge owner, who at age 9 seemed to know more about wildlife than any of the adults!